nervosnetwork/rfcs/rfcs/0000-ckb/main.md

 Data Schema and Validator themselves are common knowledge and stored in cells.
 Each cell has one and only one type, while different cells could be of the same type or different types.

 The data schema defines the data structure of cells in this type, so that the validator can interpret and interact with the data.
-Validators are verifying programs that run on nodes, in CKB’s virtual machine.
+Validators verify programs that run on nodes, in CKB’s virtual machine.
 A validator uses the transaction’s dependencies, input and output as program input (Transaction), and returns a boolean value on whether the validation is successful.
 The creation, update and destruction of cells can use different validation rules.

 #### 2.2.3 Identity